vim/vim/README.md

 lists to discuss them with Vim users and developers:
 	https://www.vim.org/maillist.php

-If nothing else works, report bugs directly to the vim-dev mailinglist:
+If nothing else works, report bugs directly to the vim-dev mailing list:
 	<vim-dev@vim.org>

 ## Main author ##

-Send any other comments, patches, flowers and suggestions to the vim-dev mailinglist:
+Send any other comments, patches, flowers and suggestions to the vim-dev mailing list:
 	<vim-dev@vim.org>